 Foster kept his hand in the game a little, managing for Class D Tucson in 1928 and 1929, for nearby Fort Smith in 1930, and in North Dakota for the Jamestown Jimmies for the first half of the 1936 season.
 He had meanwhile been pursuing other lines of work.
 In 1920, in between leaving the Red Sox and returning to the Coast League, he’s found as the proprietor of a furniture store in Fort Smith and he played the last half of 1920 with the Fort Smith team.18 The same article said he hoped to play again for the Boston Red Sox in 1921.
 Researcher Chris Woodman reports, “He actually signed a contract with the Red Sox, but, on the day he was to leave for spring training, was stricken with appendicitis.”19 It didn’t come about.
 He did take up other work in 1921; he seems to have performed unspecified duties for the United States Treasury Department, specifically the United States Secret Service.

-In June 1925, the widowed Foster married Demarious Quirk (we’re uncertain of the spelling of her name), and there were two later wives (whose names we cannot make out) as well, according to the player questionnaire he completed for the Hall of Fame.
+In June 1925, the widowed Foster married Demarious Quick (the spelling of her surname is visible on the grave marker she shared with her husband).
+There were two later wives (whose names we cannot make out) as well, according to the player questionnaire he completed for the Hall of Fame.
 The nickname “Rube,” he said, had been given him by Boston pitcher Charley Hall.
-There may be hyperbole here, but Foster claimed to have invented the screwball in 1911 in Houston “and using this pitched 62 straight shut-outs without being scored on, one of these being a double hitter [sic].”20
+There may be hyperbole here, but Foster claimed to have invented the screwball in 1911 in Houston “and using this pitched 62 straight shutouts without being scored on, one of these being a double hitter [sic].”20

 Foster died in Bokoshe on March 1, 1976, at age 88.
 He is buried in the Milton Cemetery at Bokoshe.